Sunday, March 1, 2026

 Why it matters: The bottleneck was never the builder—it was the blank page.
 AI eliminates the most time-consuming part of survey creation: deciding what to ask and how to ask it.

-What we're seeing: Early adopters report 75% faster form creation with AI-assisted tools compared to manual building.
-The quality of questions also improves, because AI can draw from best practices in survey methodology that most team members don't know.
+What we're seeing: Early adopters consistently report substantially faster form creation with AI-assisted tools compared to manual building.
+The quality of questions also tends to improve, because AI can draw from best practices in survey methodology that most team members don't know.

-FormAI's position: AI-native form generation is a core feature.
-Describe your survey goal, and the AI assistant generates a complete, publication-ready form in seconds—with branching logic, bias-checked language, and contextual question types.
+FormAI's position: AI-native form generation is a core feature shipping at the May 4, 2026 public beta.
+Describe your survey goal, and the AI assistant generates a complete, publication-ready form in seconds with bias-checked language and contextual question types.
+Branching logic is on the roadmap.

 What's happening: With cookie deprecation and tightening privacy regulations (GDPR, CCPA, DMA), the era of passive data collection is ending.
 Zero-party data—information that customers voluntarily share through surveys, quizzes, and preference forms—is becoming the most valuable data source.